Being an accountable leader

 The self-delusional view that “I wouldn’t be in this role or position if I did not possess these skills and attributes” has a ring of arrogance.
 Such an attitude is opposite to that required to promote ongoing development in self and others.
 But it is an attitude that too many leaders display.

-The list below is neither exclusive nor exhaustive, however, represents the most prevalent behaviours that stop our leaders from being effective in their roles and accountable to their team.
-Conversely, when applied with conviction and meaning, they are five of the most prominent ‘enablers’ and are key contributors to leadership and organisational success.
+The list below is neither exclusive nor exhaustive, when applied with conviction and meaning, they are five of the most prominent ‘enablers’ and are key contributors to leadership and organisational success.

 Being responsible for the business and your team…that’s right, both your employees and organisation can benefit from the arrangement!
 Be willing to see your contribution to situations – both positive and negative.
 A frank and honest assessment is sometimes difficult to acknowledge but well worthwhile.
 Know and believe in your own ability to be decisive and take action accordingly.
 Be proud of who you are, what you do, be willing to accept the views of others and maintain flexible thinking.
 On the other hand, arrogance will stifle accountability.
 Importantly, others will see this very clearly, impacting your ability to influence and develop trust in and from your team.